databrary/design/overview.md

 These permission levels apply to the following aspects of the site:
 - The whole site, specifying the primary user access level, which distinguishes public anonymous users (VIEW), associate researchers (DOWNLOAD), authorized researchers (CONTRIBUTE), and administrators (ADMIN).
-- Individual studies, which determines the type of access granted to that study: viewing metadata (VIEW), accessing protected data (DOWNLOAD), editing and uploading new data (CONTRIBUTE), or data ownership and changing study permissions (ADMIN).
+- Individual studies, which determines the type of access granted to that volume: viewing metadata (VIEW), accessing protected data (DOWNLOAD), editing and uploading new data (CONTRIBUTE), or data ownership and changing volume permissions (ADMIN).
-- Individual objects within studies have further permissions determining whether VIEW, DOWNLOAD, or CONTRIBUTE study access is necessary to view them.
+- Individual objects within studies have further permissions determining whether VIEW, DOWNLOAD, or CONTRIBUTE volume access is necessary to view them.

 ### Authorization